BLOGCity Guides

 Parc de Montjuic

 My favorite way to visit Montjuic is by foot.
 I love hiking up this mountain while soaking in the gardens and views along the way.
-Going by foot also comes with the added benefit of not getting packed into a tour bus with dozens of other tourists.
+Going by foot also comes with the additional benefit of not getting packed into a tour bus with dozens of other tourists.

 The views from the hike alone make this a necessary stop in Barcelona.
-Luckily, the olympic stadium, castle, and botanic gardens are also found in Montjuic as an extra plus.
+Luckily, the Olympic stadium, castle, and botanic gardens are also found in Montjuic as an extra plus.

 Barri Gotic

 Also known as the Gothic Quarter of Barcelona.
 Barri Gotic is packed with historic wonders in a very small area.
-From the cobblestoned streets to the 14th century churches, the quarter is an extremely unique part of the city.
+From the cobblestoned streets to the 14th-century churches, the quarter is an extremely unique part of the city.

 You'll also find plenty of other churches, museums, and historically important squares within this small patch of land in the city.
 It’ll feel like you’ve walked back in time.